 Aren't Kellogg's Rice Krispies Just Made From Rice?

-Thankfully, there are now plenty of brands creating delicious gluten-free rice crispy substitutions to help you recreate this classic childhood favorite!
+The good news?
+You don't have to give up crispy rice treats!
+There are now plenty of brands creating delicious gluten free rice crispy substitutions to help you recreate this classic childhood favorite and make gluten free Rice Krispie treats at home.

-Here are a few of our favorite Gluten-Free Rice Krispies Substitutions:
+There are several alternatives that work well when you're craving classic crispy rice cereal.
+Here are a few of our favorite Gluten Free Rice Krispies Substitutions:

 Making Rice Krispie Treats has been a long time family tradition for summer BBQ's and holiday desserts.
 They're loved by both kids and adults, and are an easy, no-bake treat.
 I continue to follow the "Original" Rice Krispie Treat Recipe only subbing in the gluten-free rice crispies.